SCRAM - Schedule Confidence Risk Assessment Methodology

-SCRAM is a proven methodology for identifying issues and risks to program schedule compliance.
+SCRAM is a proven methodology for identifying issues and risks to program schedules.

-Schedule is almost always the primary concern of project stakeholders and the Schedule Compliance Risk Assessment Methodology (SCRAM) is a powerful tool to identify and remediate root causes of project schedule slippage.
+Schedule is almost always the primary concern of project stakeholders and the Schedule Confidence Risk Assessment Methodology (SCRAM) is a powerful tool to identify and remediate root causes of project schedule slippage.

 SCRAM can be used to: